Are you wasting your sales leads?

 Andrew Scott, Managing Director of Purplex Marketing, discusses the importance of qualifying sales leads.

 The topic of sales leads comes up in almost every client conversion.
-Sales people tend to have a particular view on what a good sales lead is, and marketing people often have a different view.
-To most marketing agencies, a lead is a lead is a lead (marketing agencies rarely understand sales).
+Salespeople tend to have a particular view of what a good sales lead is, and marketing people often have a different view.
+To most marketing agencies, a lead is a lead (marketing agencies rarely understand sales).

 Before launching Purplex in 2004 I was client-side, as sales and marketing director of a number of very successful manufacturing, distribution and retail businesses.
 In fact, when we launched Purplex we had a dedicated division specialising in business consultancy and sales training.